Template Inheritance and Reusability

 {/embed}

-With {embed} you can insert not only templates but also other blocks, so the previous example could be written like this:
+Using {embed}, you can embed not only templates but also other blocks, so the previous example could be written this way:

 {define collapsible}